JohanDegraeve/iosxdripreader/README.md

 In such case you would need two Alert Types, and assign each of them to the correct interval.
 You can create as many Alert Types and intervals as you want.
 Alert Types can be re-used for different types of alerts.

-To compile (only if you want to develop):
-- install Flash Builder 4.7 with latest FLex SDK (contact me and I'll share you a folder for OSX or Windows)
-- If you don't have an iOS developer account, I can create you a certificate that will allow you to compile.
-Full explanation : http://help.adobe.com/en_US/flex/mobileapps/WS064a3073e805330f6c6abf312e7545f65e-8000.html
-- clone the repository
-- you will need the native extensions, I can share you the ANE's so send me an e-mail.